randomlogin/randomlogin.github.io/index.md

 <p>I’ve been involved in the <a href="https://handshake.org/">Handshake</a> project, with tiny contributions to the
   node and the protocol.
 I've built a web wallet for it, and also (not solely) built a public block explorer: <a href="https://hnsnetwork.com">hnsnetwork.com</a>.</p>

-<p>Since 2021 I was mostly doing Ethereum-related development.
+<p>In 2021-2023 I was mostly doing Ethereum-related development.
 For example we've launched speculative NFT projects:
 <a href="https://opensea.io/collection/exponentials">Exponentials</a>, <a href="https://opensea.io/collection/logarithms">Logarithms</a>.
 Besides that, I mined <a href="https://gems.alphaventuredao.io/">gems</a> on GPU; wrote code to participate in overhyped onchain sales
 (when MEV had not yet been a thing); mimicked human interaction for web platforms.</p>